Product Designer, Latitude Finance, Auckland

 “Whitespace is where new projects and ideas for Lululemon are grown.
-I work in a multidisciplinary environment, collaborating with researchers, engineers and designers.”
+I worked in a multidisciplinary environment, collaborating with researchers, engineers and designers.

-“I love that Whitespace has all kinds of technologies and interesting spaces.
-Besides the large open office, we have a motion capture studio, 3D printers, heat sensing cameras, stationary bikes and a swimming pool.
-There’s always something really interesting going on and there are always things to learn.”
+“I loved that Whitespace has all kinds of technologies and interesting spaces.
+Besides the large open office, there’s a motion capture studio, 3D printers, heat sensing cameras, stationary bikes and a swimming pool.
+There was always something really interesting going on and there were always things to learn.”